ibinary/sealed/README.md

 3. Expansion of media types to AUDIO(S) in Sealed 3.x.
 4. Legal precedent to verify the efficacy of Sealed by a copyright holder.
 # Dependencies
-Linux: You can install these tools on most Linux distributions using the package manager.
-For Ubuntu and other Debian-based distributions, you can use apt: sudo apt update sudo apt install ffmpeg poppler-utils
+Linux: Install these tools on most Linux distributions using the package manager.
+For Ubuntu and other Debian-based distributions, use apt: sudo apt update sudo apt install ffmpeg poppler-utils

-For Fedora, CentOS, or other Red Hat-based distributions, you can use dnf or yum: sudo dnf install ffmpeg poppler-utils
+For Fedora, CentOS, or other Red Hat-based distributions, use dnf or yum: sudo dnf install ffmpeg poppler-utils

 macOS: Use the Homebrew package manager to install these tools.
-If you don't have Homebrew installed, you can install it with the following command:
+If you don't have Homebrew installed, install it with the following command:
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-Then, you can install ffmpeg and poppler with these commands: brew install ffmpeg brew install poppler
+Then, install ffmpeg and poppler with these commands: brew install ffmpeg brew install poppler
 # History: